hopsoft/turbo_boost-streams/README.md

 Restrict your direct application usage to DOM manipulation that falls outside the purview of [Turbo's official actions](https://turbo.hotwired.dev/reference/streams#the-seven-actions)...
-*and for Pete's sake, don't overdo it and find yourself maintaining spaghetti code reminiscent of the jQuery days.*
+*don't overdo it and find yourself maintaining spaghetti code reminiscent of the jQuery days.*

 ## Releasing